pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1200
 01:07:23,040 --> 01:07:29,400
-But when push comes to shove, I suspect that certain parents in theory will pay lip service
+<mark style="background: #FFF3A3A6;">But when push comes to shove, I suspect that certain parents in theory will pay lip service to everything you've been talking about, but will hesitate to actually do it because they're scared of pissing their kid off.</mark>

-1201
-01:07:29,400 --> 01:07:33,560
-to everything you've been talking about, but will hesitate to actually do it because they're

-1202
-01:07:33,560 --> 01:07:36,480
-scared of pissing their kid off.

 1203
 01:07:36,480 --> 01:07:41,320